A BRIEF HISTORY OF INVENTIONS

-Gunpowder was probably invented around the year 900 AD.
-At first it was used for rockets, grenades and bombs that were placed against the wooden gates of enemy cities.
-Printing with wooden blocks was also invented during the Tang dynasty (618-907).
+Gunpowder was probably invented in China around the year 900 AD.
+At first, it was used for rockets, grenades, and bombs that were placed against the wooden gates of enemy cities.
+Printing with wooden blocks was also invented during the Tang dynasty in China (618-907).
 The earliest printed book is the Diamond Sutra, printed in 868 AD.

-However in the Middle Ages monks built stone or wooden lavatories over rivers.
-At Portchester Castle in the 12th century monks built stone chutes leading to the sea.
+In the Middle Ages in Europe monks built stone or wooden lavatories over rivers.
+At Portchester Castle in the 12th-century monks built stone chutes leading to the sea.
 When the tide went in and out it would flush away the sewage.

 Toilets in Portchester Castle

 Perhaps the most important invention of the Middle Ages was the printing press.
-It was invented by Johann Gutenberg in 1445 and it made books much cheaper.
+It was invented by a man named Johann Gutenberg in 1445 and it made books much cheaper.

 Inventions in the 16th Century

 In the 16th century guns transformed warfare.
-Early guns were lit by a slow match (string was soaked in saltpetre and when it was lit it smouldered).
+Early guns were lit by a slow match (string was soaked in saltpeter and when it was lit it smoldered).
 The slow match was touched to the gunpowder to ignite it.
-However in the early 16th century the wheelock was invented.
-A metal wheel spun against a piece or iron pyrites generating sparks that ignited the gunpowder.
-As a result most cavalry stopped using lances.
-Instead they carried two or three pistols each, ready to fire, and sabres.
+However, in the early 16th century, the wheellock was invented.
+A metal wheel spun against a piece of iron pyrites generating sparks that ignited the gunpowder.
+As a result, most cavalry stopped using lances.
+Instead, they carried two or three pistols each, ready to fire, and sabers.

 Inventions in the 17th Century

 Apart from artillery there were two branches of an army.
-The cavalry were usually armed with wheelock pistols and sabres.
+The cavalry was usually armed with wheel-lock pistols and sabers.
 The infantry consisted of men armed with muskets and those armed with pikes.
 A musket took a long time to reload and the soldiers were very vulnerable while they did so.
 Therefore they were protected by men with pikes (a weapon like a long spear).
-In theory there were two musketeers to each pike man.
-The pike men usually had a steel helmet but musketeers did not usually wear armour.
+In theory, there were two musketeers to each pikeman.
+The pikemen usually had a steel helmet but musketeers did not usually wear armor.